Ways to Get Experience

 At UC, this form of experiential learning is managed by the home college, primarily the College-Conservatory of Music (CCM).
-To learn more, find specific academic programs and majors of interest within CCM and discover what experiential learning through performance could look like for you.
+To learn more, explore areas of interest within CCM and discover what experiential learning through performance could look like for you.

 No matter where you work, you can gain valuable skills and experience that employers look for.
 Although a part-time job may not be directly related to your long-term career goals, you can still develop transferable skills such as communication, professionalism, leadership and more through the experience.